Ask questions about this school. Answers use aggregated data and are subject to error.

 That I didn't get to answer a "tell me about yourself" question or talk about my interest in veterinary medicine at all really-I'm relying that my passion showed through on paper in the application.

-Applicants commonly wished they had known ahead of time to not stress as much about the interview, as it was more relaxed and conversational than anticipated.
-They also mentioned the importance of being prepared with a variety of different experiences to discuss, being mindful of time zone changes when traveling, and not needing to talk about veterinary medicine exclusively during the interview.
+Applicants commonly wished they had known ahead of time to relax and not stress as much about the interview, as it was more conversational and laid-back than anticipated.
+Additionally, they suggested being prepared for behavioral questions, ensuring a variety of experiences to discuss, and wearing comfortable shoes for the tour.

 to know more about one health- i mentioned it but they asked a follow up question that I didn't really know how to answer